Which COVID-19-Related Payroll Tax Credit Is My Business Eligible to Receive? by Cherry Laufenberg, CPA

 Who Qualifies for the Paid Sick and Family Leave Credits?

 Businesses must have fewer than 500 full-time and part-time employees in the U.S. and be required under the FFCRA to pay “qualified sick leave wages” and “qualified family leave wages.”
 Comparable credits are available for self-employed taxpayers who are entitled to receive paid sick and family leave as if they were employees of employers (other than themselves).

 For purposes of determining employers’ eligibility for credits relating to “qualified sick leave wages,” employees must be unable to work or telework because they are either experiencing COVID-19 symptoms and seeking a medical diagnosis; subject to coronavirus quarantine or self-quarantine; or caring for someone else with COVID-19 or a child whose school, camp or daycare is otherwise unavailable.

 Credits for “qualified family leave” are based on wages paid to employees who cannot work or telework because they must care for a minor child, age 18 or younger, whose school, camp or daycare is closed due to COVID-19.

 How Do I Calculate Qualified Wages?

-The amounts employer must pay eligible workers for “qualified sick leave” vary depending on such factors as the reason the employee is unable to work or telework.
+The amounts employers must pay eligible workers for “qualified sick leave” vary depending on such factors as the reason employees are unable to work or telework.

 When employees cannot work or telework due to their own health needs, employers must pay them up to 80 hours (10 days) of “qualified sick leave” wages at the employee’s regular rate of pay, or, if higher, the applicable federal or state minimum wage, up to $511 per day and $5,110 in total.
 For self-employed taxpayers, the qualified sick leave equivalent amount is $511 or 100 percent of the “average daily self-employment income” of the individual for the taxable year.